meenulekha/tp/docs/UserGuide.md

 - There should be no <span style="color:yellow">“/”</span> in each parameter.
 - Category should be one of Participant, Sponsor, and Staff.
+- This app is designed for small hackathons.
+The maximum number of events is 2147483648.
+Please delete some events to add a new event if you reach the limit.

 ### Listing all events : `listevent`